Dominique Belluard from the Savoie

 A lovely sparkling wine made from 100% Gringet, a traditional grape of the Savoie region.

 Dominique is a master of the art of making sparkling wine and his wine shows that complex, fresh, mineral-driven sparkling wines can be made outside the Champagne region.
 This wine is left for two years on lees before it is disgorged thus adding to the complexity of the wine.

 It displays both finesse and minerality and can be drunk as an aperitif or throughout a meal and even with dessert if required.
 It is a fine sparkling wine.
 The alcohol level is 12.5%.

-Wine iconoclast Lou Amdur, from Lou Wine Shop in Los Angeles, who has an amazing ability to judge wines said of this wine in a recent newsletter in speaking of the Belluard wines and this wine in particular, said:
+Wine iconoclast Lou Amdur, from Lou Wine Shop in Los Angeles, who has an amazing ability to judge wines said in a recent newsletter in speaking of the Belluard wines and this wine in particular: